cloudnative-pg/cloudnative-pg/docs/src/security.md

     size: 1Gi
 ```

-In the above example, we have specified `shared_buffers` parameter whose value is `256 MB` i.e. how much memory is
+In the above example, we have specified `shared_buffers` parameter with a value of `256MB` - i.e. how much memory is
-dedicated to the server for caching data (The default value for this parameter is 128 MB in case it's not defined)
+dedicated to the PostgreSQL server for caching data (the default value for this parameter is `128MB` in case it's not defined).

-A reasonable starting value for shared_buffers is 25% of the memory in your system.
+A reasonable starting value for `shared_buffers` is 25% of the memory in your system.
-For example: if your `shared_buffers` is 256 MB then the recommended value for your container memory size is 1 GB,
+For example: if your `shared_buffers` is 256 MB, then the recommended value for your container memory size is 1 GB,
-which means that within a pod all the containers will have a total of 1 GB memory that Kubernetes will always preserve
+which means that within a pod all the containers will have a total of 1 GB memory that Kubernetes will always preserve,
-so that our containers will work as expected.
+enabling our containers to work as expected.
-For more details, please refer to the ["Performance tuning parameters of postgresql"](https://www.postgresql.org/docs/current/runtime-config-resource.html)
+For more details, please refer to the ["Resource Consumption"](https://www.postgresql.org/docs/current/runtime-config-resource.html)
+section in the PostgreSQL documentation.

 !!!
 See also "Managing Compute Resources for Containers"
     For more details on resource management, please refer to the